opoupeney/DreamFaceDoc/gc_api.rst

 DreamFace's Graphical Control API
 =================================

-All graphical controls can be dynamically set using an object oriented notation:
+Graphical controls can be dynamically manipulated using an object oriented notation:

 ``Set a CSS value``